-Airships and electric submarines, automatons and mesmerists—welcome to the wild world of steampunk.
-It is all speculative—or is it?
-Meet the intrepid souls who pushed Victorian technology to its limits and paved the way for our current age.
+Airships and electric submarines, automatons and mesmerists?
+Welcome to the wild world of steampunk.
+It is all speculative?
+Or is it?
+Meet the intrepid souls who pushed Victorian technology to its limits and paved the way for our present age.

 Dr. Brandy Schillace writes about culture, the history of medicine, and the intersections of medicine and literature.
 She is the Managing Editor of the international health journal Culture, Medicine and Psychiatry and teaches at Case Western Reserve University, Cleveland, Ohio.
 Brandy has lectured at the New York Academy of Medicine and writes for The Huffington Post and InsideHigherEd, among other publications.

 "Schillace recounts the fascinating history of the real scientists and inventors who laid the foundations for our modern-day technology (such as Edison, Tesla and Volta), along with such fictional practitioners as Dr. Victor Frankenstein and Sherlock Holmes.
 In a way, the book stands as a companion to Richard Holmes’s popular history The Age of Wonder.
 Entertaining and illuminating.
 It answers some questions I never even thought to ask."
 The Wall Street Journal

 "A wide-ranging narrative.
 Those not yet immersed in the steampunk ethos will get a sweeping introduction to the heroes, outlaws, and automatons populating the subgenre and their real-life progenitors.
 An engaging social history of technology and invention that offers a great nonfiction crossover for steampunk fans."
 Library Journal